Red Sox vs. Orioles Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Chris Sale (6-3) will take to the mound for the Red Sox and make his 17th start of the season.
+- The Red Sox will send Brayan Bello (11-8) to the mound for his 25th start this season.

-- Sale has 10 starts of five or more innings this season in 16 chances.
-He averages 5.1 innings per outing.
+- He has started 24 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 14 of them.

-- He has made 16 appearances and finished one of them without allowing an earned run.
+- Bello has started 24 games this season, and he's lasted five or more innings 18 times.
+He averages 5.7 innings per appearance.

 |Opponent